Synthetixio/SIPs/content/sips/kip-0.md

 ## Summary

-In 1-2 sentences, state the change that would made to the protocol if this KIP were to be implemented.
+In 1-2 sentences, state the change that would be made to the protocol if this KIP were to be implemented.

 ## Abstract

-Provide an overveiw of what the change will do the protocol.
+Provide a breif overveiw of what the change will do the protocol.

 ## Motivation